Nurse Residency Coordinator

 February 2018 Residency

 Nurse Residents are expected to wear business casual attire or approved hospital scrubs in accordance to Clinical Practice Policy 1.87 Dress Code for Clinical Employees and Contracted Clinicians.

-The UHC/AACN Nurse Residency Program is a yearlong residency built upon evidenced-based curriculum.
+The Vizient/AACN Nurse Residency Program is a yearlong residency built upon evidenced-based curriculum.
 During the program, nurse residents will participate in a series of learning and work experiences that are geared toward transition to a competent professional.
 At the end of the program, nurse residents will have improved confidence, competence, prioritization, communication skills, and decreased stress levels.